miraz173/miraz173/README.md

-- 👋 Hi, I’m *Mohammod Moshiur Rahman*
+- 👋 I’m *Mohammod Moshiur Rahman*
 - 👀 A beginner.
 Everything seems interesting.
-- 🌱 I've basic knowledge in C and currently learning C++.
+- 🌱 I've basic knowledge in C, C++ and currently learning java and python.
 - 📫 You may mail me [here](miraz173r@gmail.com).
 <!--- 💞️ I’m looking to collaborate on ...-->
 <!---